RESPONSE TO COVID-19

 WE WANT TO BE THE SAFEST PLACE TO STAY SO HERE IS WHAT WE ARE DOING

-Nature’s Inn Family is continuously monitoring the development of COVID-19 around the world.
-Our number one priority is the well-being, health and safety of our guests and team members.
-In order to secure that, we have set up procedures, plans and routines in place so that all our guests can feel safe when staying at our hotel.
+Our number one priority is the well-being, health, and safety of our guests and team members.
+In order to secure that, we have set up procedures, plans, and routines in place so that all our guests can feel safe when staying at our hotel.

 At each hotel, health and safety measures have always been designed to address a broad spectrum of viruses, including COVID-19, and cover everything from handwashing hygiene and cleaning product specifications to the guest room and lobby area cleaning procedures.

-Nature’s Inn Family thanks everyone for their continued support, wishes everyone good health and encourages everyone to stay safe.
+Nature’s Inn Family thanks everyone for their continued support, wish everyone good health, and encourages everyone to stay safe.